XinweiZhang/XinweiZhang.github.io/_posts/2023-04-17-Two-Pointers-Templates.md

 ```

 ## Template 2: Using 'or' condition
+The second template uses the 'and' condition in the while loop.
+In this case, we will only jump out of the while loop until both pointers reach the ends of the lists.
+Consequently, the appending operation must be handled within the while loop itself.

-Note the condition for appending the node at `p1`, specifically the line `if not p2 or (p1 and p1.val < p2.val)`.
+Note the condition for appending the node at `p1` to the new list, specifically the line `if not p2 or (p1 and p1.val < p2.val)`.
 This condition has two parts:

 1. `not p2`: This checks if the pointer `p2` has reached the end of `list2`.
 If it has, then the node at `p1` should be appended to the new list.
 2. `p1 and p1.val < p2.val`: This part checks if the pointer `p1` has not reached the end of `list1` and if the value at `p1` is smaller than the value at `p2`.
 If both of these conditions are true, then the node at `p1` should be appended to the new list.
 It's crucial to first verify that `p1` has not reached the end of `list1`, as attempting to access `p1.val` when `p1` is at the end would result in an error.